Chester and Cheshire (Constituencies) Act 1542: Background

 Chester was established as a county palatine by William the Conqueror after he gained control of the land following his victory at the Battle of Hastings in 1066.
 Between 1067 and 1070, William named his advocate Gerbod the Fleming as the first Earl of Chester, named for the city of Chester.
 Prior to 1543, Cheshire had its own parliament, consisting of barons of the county.

 Provisions

 Section 1 of the act provided that from the end of the session (Note: 12 May 1543.), the County of Chester would have two knights for the shire and the city Chester would have two burgesses for the Parliament.

 Section 2 of the act provided that no writ of course in the nature of protection would be granted in the County Palatine of Chester until on and after 1 October 1543.

 Subsequent developments

 After the law was commenced on 1 October 1543, Cheshire sent its first representatives to the Parliament of England.

 In 1832, the Cheshire constituency was abolished and replaced with constituencies for North Cheshire and South Cheshire.
 These constituencies were divided in 1868.

+Section 2 of the act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125), which came into force on 28 July 1863.

-The whole act was repealed by section 80 of, and schedule 13 to, the Representation of the People Act 1948 (11 & 12 Geo.
+The whole act, so far as unrepealed, was repealed by section 1 of, and the first schedule to, the Statute Law Revision Act 1948 (11 & 12 Geo.
 6. c.
-65), which was enacted on 30 July 1948.
+62), which came into force on 30 July 1948.

+Although already repealed, the whole act was repealed by section 80(7) of, and the thirteenth schedule to, the Representation of the People Act 1948 (11 & 12 Geo.
+6. c.
+65), which came into force on 30 July 1948.